Active Trips That Let You Do It Your Way

 So for us the challenge has always been how to create active travel experiences that attract people who have a similar curiosity about the world, but who may approach the actual biking, hiking and other activities with varying levels of energy or ability.

-So we began creating more flexible route options within each trip to suit varying abilities, extending the activity levels to wider ranges.
-And from there it was a steady evolution into what we have today: trips that are created, from the earliest stages of design and planning, for a group of guests with mixed abilities.
+Our years of experience have led us to offer flexible route options within each trip to suit varying abilities, extending the activity levels to wider ranges.
+Today our trips are created, from the earliest stages of design and planning, for a group of guests with mixed abilities.

 To be clear, we’re not trying to offer trips for all abilities.
 Even in regions where the terrain can accommodate lots of daily options, we still spell out a range to properly set expectations.
 We don’t want any guests feeling disappointed that they’ve not been able to enjoy the full experience – or that we’ve not provided the right kind of support for what they assumed was the activity range on a particular trip.